yafyx/weather-data-scraping/README.md

 ## Overview

-The Weather Data Scraper is a Python script designed to extract historical weather data from the Time and Date website for a specific location.
+The Weather Data Scraper is a Python script designed to extract historical weather data from the timeanddate.com website for a specific location.
 The script utilizes web scraping techniques to gather information from the historical weather tables and organizes the data into a CSV file for further analysis.

 ## Features

 - Extracts historical weather data, including temperature, wind speed, humidity, barometric pressure, and visibility.
-- Supports multiple date options for historical weather data.
-- Outputs the collected data to a CSV file for easy integration into other applications or analysis tools.
+- Saves the collected data in a CSV file for easy analysis

 ## Usage